 To say it was a perfect vacation would be a stretch.
 Our trip to Disney World had been a perfect vacation, from start to finish.
 But it was a good vacation with some definite highs.
 We got to see family and our kids got to spend quality time with their cousins.
 Our kids visited two new states, Jeff visited one new state, and our whole family camped together in three new states.
 We got to visit a national monument, hike through forests, and see wild animals up close.

-family unplugged while we plugged in to each other.
+And our whole family unplugged while we plugged into each other.